 Also known as a marketing authorisation.
 Manufacturers must follow special procedures in order to sell a drug, such as a vaccine, in the UK and the EU.
 This is complex, with different processes depending on the medicine.

 Detecting, collecting and monitoring data about adverse events that may be linked to a medicine (such as a new drug or vaccine) so that appropriate action can be taken.
+In the UK the Yellow Card Scheme collects reports of adverse drug reactions.

 Positioning hospitalised COVID-19 patients on their stomachs.
 Research suggests that this benefits them because it improves oxygenation in the body.